apeirohaon/spacepirates/location_descriptions.md

 Solari Fortuna: Man-made planet to replace the moon, which was falling apart.
 Once a symbol of hope for a united humanity, now nothing more than a new new vegas.
 A destination where everything is ephemeral.
 Dedicated to the .01%.]

+Mars: The first off-Earth planet to be colonized, it ended up being used for a variety of different purposes.
+All extremes of humanity and its socioeconomic classes can be found, depending on the spot.

+Asteroid belt: Primarily a mining destination, although as more and more people made an asteroid to be their permanent home, urban constructions did pop up.

 Jupiter: Some amount of private vacation homes and entertainment centers in orbit.
 Skydiving like Felix Baumgartner?

-Neptune, Uranus, Pluto: Exclusively manned by researchers and their `aides`.
+Neptune, Uranus, Pluto: Exclusively manned by researchers and their aides.